akashkahalkar/AttemptAtSwiftUI/README.md

 SwiftUI lets us build declarative user interfaces in Swift.
 There's a new declarative UI structure that defines how our layouts look and work.
 Updating the UI preview automatically generates new Swift code, and changing the Swift code updates the UI preview.

-I tried to replicate the UI of a well known App.
-My Attempt was to check how much of structure i can create with SwiftUI and results were amazing.

 >I am not sure if these are the best practises to do things in SwiftUI.
 > I removed all the preview code as i was running MacOS Mojave and there's no preview available yet.